 Planning permission for houses in multiple occupation

-This means that within the following five wards, planning permission is required to change the use of a single dwelling house (defined as C3) to a property lived in by between three and six people where facilities such as a kitchen or bathroom are shared (C4 use class).
+In Brighton & Hove planning permission is required to change the use of a single dwelling house (defined as use class C3) to a property lived in by 3 or more people where facilities such as a kitchen or bathroom are shared (C4 use class).
+This is because the Council has implemented an ‘Article 4 Direction’ to remove national permitted development rights.

 - Hanover and Elm Grove (PDF 1.7MB)